jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 When a command definition gets an object with a class, this creates a relation between the command and the class definition.
 This means, that the class definition also gets a reference back to the command.

 It looks like, when you turn a command into an executable object, without any additional effort automatically establishes the interchangeability between class commands and command parameters.
 I didn’t expect that.
-If two seemingly independent concepts confirm each other, I must be on the right track.
+If two seemingly independent aspects confirm each other, I must be on the right track.

 For objects of the class, this means, that they copy all methods of the class.
 If the method changes, this changes the class configuration.
 The change in class configuration must then be ventilated through to all the objects of the class.